Krishna Kant

 K. Kant, ``Estimating Transmit Congestion at

-Changeover Time in CCS Networks'', Sept 1993, Bellcore (Telcordia) technical
+Changeover Time in CCS Networks'', Sept 1993, Bellcore (Telcordia) technical report.

 27.